Monica E. Embers, PhD

 - To present the challenges to direct detection, the potential of new technologies, and the need for a “test for cure”

-This session, Diagnostic challenges in Lyme disease, is approved for 0.5 enduring AAFP Prescribed credits.
+Additionally, this session, Diagnostic challenges in Lyme disease, is approved for 0.5 enduring AAFP Prescribed credits.

 AAFP Prescribed credit is accepted by the American Medical Association as equivalent to AMA PRA Category 1 credit(s)™ toward the AMA Physician’s Recognition Award.
 When applying for the AMA PRA, Prescribed credit earned must be reported as Prescribed, not as Category 1.